Hasib-rafi1/trip/README.md

 - Can be used any database, all the migrations file are ready.
 - But for simplicity I am using SQLITE.
 It is in root folder as a back up as well as in database folder.
 If you want use with pre define data please copy the root database.sqlite file into the database folder.
 - To run the project you need make sure you have docker install in your computer. just clone the project from the repository https://github.com/Hasib-rafi1/trip.git
-- run composer install , npm install, npm run dev.
+- run composer update , npm install, npm run dev.
 - To run the project you simply need to run the command ./vendor/bin/sail up
 - You can avoid the sail command also but to do that make sure you run those
 - php artisan key:generate
 -  php artisan serve run  it will run server the
 -  you can run it in 80 port too. by running the command
 -  php artisan serve --port=80
 - make sure you are in the root folder.
 It will provide you the laravel application access.